 This page contains an overview of the differences between the Java and C# programming languages, from the perspective of a C# programmer who is new to Java.
 The comparison is not encyclopedic but rather highlights some fundamental points that are potentially troublesome or otherwise remarkable.
 New features introduced in the major revisions Java SE 5–9 are noted where appropriate.

 Since both languages are closely tied to their respective runtimes, I’ll also cover any relevant differences between the Java Virtual Machine (JVM) and the .NET Framework, as well as basic library classes.
 I don’t cover the library frameworks for networking, serialization, GUI, XML, and so on.
 The capabilities of both platforms are broadly equivalent in these respects, but the implementations are quite different.

-On the web, Oracle’s reference documentation comprises the Java Language and VM Specifications, the Java Platform SE 8 API Specification, the Java Platform Overview with developer guides, and the Java Tutorials.
+Oracle’s JDK 9 Documentation comprises all reference material, including the Java Language and VM Specifications, the Java Platform SE 9 API Specification, and the Java Tutorials.
 For a thorough performance analysis of Java language and library elements, see Mikhail Vorontsov’s Java Performance Tuning Guide.

 - Control Flow